 Max Video Jitter

-The highest value of video jitter for the duration of the call, in milliseconds.
+The maximum value of video jitter during the call, in milliseconds.

 Average Video Jitter

-The average value of video jitter for the duration of the call, in milliseconds.
+The average value of the video jitter during the call, in milliseconds.

 Video Packet Loss (%)

-The highest value of video packet loss for the duration of the call, in percentage.
+The maximum value of video packet loss during the call, in percentage.

 Video Latency (ms)

-The highest value of video latency for the duration of the call, in milliseconds.
+The maximum value of video latency during the call, in milliseconds.

 Call ID